Wingysam/Christmas-Community/README.md

 PORT=80
 # Expose the internal PouchDB with CouchDB API and Fauxton browser.
 Mostly used for debugging.
 Leave empty to disable.
 DB_EXPOSE_PORT=
 # Proxy to send item data requests to.
-Leave emtpy to disable.
+Leave empty to disable.
 PROXY_SERVER=
 # Secret string to store session cookies with.
 Automatically generated if not provided.
 SECRET=